Walter A. Gordon: Early life and education

 Gordon was born in Atlanta, Georgia, though his family moved to Riverside, California in 1904.
 He graduated from Riverside Polytechnic High School before enrolling in the University of California, Berkeley, where he lettered in football (as a lineman for the California Golden Bears), boxing, and wrestling.

 Gordon was the star of Cal's boxing team, winning the California State Championship.
 He was the star of Cal's wrestling team, winning the California State Championship in that sport as well.
 He was also a star on college football Hall of Fame coach Andy Smith's early Cal football teams, playing on both the offensive and defensive lines.
 In fact, during his Cal football career, at one time or another he played every position on both lines except center.
 At 6'0" and 200 pounds, he was one of the biggest men on the team, but with tremendous quickness, and an instinct for knowing where to be on the field.

 He was a member of Alpha Phi Alpha fraternity.
 He was also a founding member of the Alpha Epsilon chapter at University of California, Berkeley.

 In 1918 he became one of the first two African-American All-Americans (the first was Paul Robeson).
 He was later named to the College Football Hall of Fame.
 He graduated in 1918 and enrolled in Boalt Hall to study law.
-He married Mary Elizabeth Fisher on July 22, 1920 and received his law degree in 1922.
+He married Mary Elizabeth Fisher on July 22, 1920 and received his Doctor of Jurisprudence degree in 1922.

+In April 1950 Gordon was the featured subject of an episode of This Is Your Life on NBC radio.